alexkendall/react-native-bluetooth-cross-platform/README.md

 # RCTUnderdark
 Cross-Platform React Native Component for Bluetooth &amp; WiFi.
 Share data over bluetooth between Android and iOS devices.

+## Contributions
+If you would like to contribute to this repository, please do fork the project and submit a PR.

 ## Manual Installation
 1. Download as zip file and unzip.
 2. Drag project folder to node-modules